nmlarsen/dataviz-by-natalie/README.md

 # dataviz-by-natalie
-Natalie's portfolio page.
+Welcome to Natalie's Telling Stories with Data portfolio page.

 # About me
 Hello!
 My name is Natalie Larsen (she/her).
 I'm a second-year MAM student at CMU.
 I'm a musician-turned-arts manager/advocate.

-# What I hope to learn
 After this program, I hope to use data and research to support arts policy, arts and community development efforts and/or consulting work with arts nonprofit organizations.
 Throughout this class, I want to learn how to effectively communicate data findings through visualization, and be able to identify poorly designed and manipulative visualizations.

 # Portfolio

+Please explore my various projects below.

 [Exercise: GDP-to-Debt Ratio, 2020](https://nmlarsen.github.io/dataviz-by-natalie/dataviz2.html)